 Paddling a kayak or canoe is a great way to explore shorter sections of the Nanticoke in detail.
 NPS photo.

 So what is the best way to soak up the Nanticoke’s character?
 First and foremost, explore the Nanticoke River Water Trail.
 The section from Vienna to Seaford welcomes a wide range of boats, from canoes and kayaks to outboard skiffs and even larger trawler yachts.
 To guide visiting boaters, the Chesapeake Conservancy and the National Park Service together supported publication of A Boater's Guide to the Captain John Smith Chesapeake National Historic Trail, which includes a chapter on the Nanticoke.
 It includes discussion of the best waters for exploration by each class of vessel and a short sketch of Capt.
 Smith’s time on the river.
 Suggested itineraries include paddling Wetipquin Creek (on the lower, higher-salinity part of the river) and exploration around Vienna and Sharptown by either paddle craft or skiff.
-To that list, we’d now add Broad Creek from Phillips Landing to the old shipbuilding town of Bethel, Delaware, the main river around the new park at Woodland Ferry, and the river upstream of Seaford from the city’s new Riverwalk.
+To that list, we’d now add Broad Creek from Phillips Landing to the old shipbuilding town of Bethel, Delaware, the main river around the new park at Woodland Ferry, and the river upstream of Seaford from the city’s new Riverwalk and Oyster House Park.

 The bibliography in the Boater's Guide (page 3) offers suggestions for reading about Capt.
 Smith’s explorations of the Chesapeake.
 For a richly-worded and photographed, modern look at this waterway jewel, browse The Nanticoke: Portrait of a Chesapeake River by Tom Horton and Dave Harp.
 Read and enjoy these books, use them to build background understanding of the Nanticoke, but most of all, go see for yourself.